unicef/publicgoods-toolkit/procurement.md

 current project.
 Notice this list does not include any third-party proprietary software.

-KEY RECOMMENDATION: Contracts should expressly forbid satisfying any deliverable with software that includes any proprietary component.
+**KEY RECOMMENDATION**: Contracts should expressly forbid satisfying any deliverable with software that includes any proprietary component.